-I don’t know about you, but everything about provocations, STEM, nature-based learning and everything like that excites me.
-I can’t help it; I’m a hands-on learning mama, and I’m pretty sure I’m raising a bunch of hands on learners too.
+I don’t know about you, but everything about Reggio provocations, STEM, and nature-based learning excites us.
+I can’t help it; I’m a hands-on learning mama, and I’m sure I’m raising a bunch of hands-on learners too.
 If we think about how most kids learn, it’s by doing.
 Someone can tell you this is how beavers make their homes but it’s nothing like actually experiencing it for yourself.
-That is why these animal habitat activities rock.
+That is why these animal habitat activities are the best.

 Lately, we’ve been learning a lot about animals.
 In fact, all of our animal research helped us discover this excellent book called Animal Teachers.
 After reading this book, Bells was so interested in how all of the animals learned different things I thought setting up a build an animal habitat activity would be perfect.